 Sometimes Notaries confuse the type of “witnessing” that is being required.
 A witness of a document is a person who watches another person sign a document.
 They are private individuals who may need to be at least 18 years of age and not a close relative of the person signing the document to avoid a conflict of interest.
 Witnessing a document may require that person to provide their contact information and identification.

-Unlike a witness of a document, when you (as the Notary) are witnessing a signature or attesting a signature, you are performing an official notarial act, which only a Notary can do.
+Unlike a witness of a document, when you (as the Notary) are witnessing a signature or attesting to a signature, you are performing an official notarial act, which only a Notary can do.
 In addition, there are several requirements a Notary must ensure have been met before performing this official act.

 Witnessing a signature is different than an acknowledgement of a signing.
-If you are acting as a witness to a document, you are not performing an official notarization.
+If you are acting as a notary witness to a document, you are not performing an official notarization.
 You watched a signature on a document as a private individual.

 Witnessing a document being signed as well as notarizing other signatures on the same document may create a conflict of interest.
 To avoid this possible conflict (even if allowed by your state) it is recommended to not do both, as it is easy to confuse acting as a Notary versus acting as a witness.
 It is always a good idea to document the witness’s identification, name, phone and address in case you need to prove that they really witnessed a signature.
 Every state has specific rules regarding document witnesses.
 Please reference your state’s Notary rules for additional guidance.

 There are things to keep in mind as a Notary when being asked to witness a document.
 You want to make sure to avoid any interpretation that a conflict of interest exists.
 Ideally, you should try not to serve as both.
 To help understand the needs of your clients and how to help them look at the document ahead of time while determining if the document needs additional witnesses.
 This will allow you to be prepared and provide a smooth transaction.
 Know your state laws and what type of witness is required.
-In certain circumstances a witness can only be the Notary.
+In certain circumstances, a witness can only be the Notary.
 Understanding the requirements will help you better navigate the transaction.

-For services related to document signings, National Paralegal Notary has some great tools on for Document Signing Services.
+For services related to document signings, National Paralegal Notary has some great tools for Document Signing Services.